gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws/index.md

 In this configuration with an empty `amazonec2-spot-price`, AWS sets your bidding price for a Spot instance to the default On-Demand price of that instance class.
-If you omit the `amazonec2-spot-price` completely, Docker Machine will set the bidding price to a [default value of $0.50 per hour](https://docs.docker.com/machine/drivers/aws/#environment-variables-and-default-values).
+If you omit the `amazonec2-spot-price` completely, Docker Machine will set the maximum price to a [default value of $0.50 per hour](https://docs.docker.com/machine/drivers/aws/#environment-variables-and-default-values).

 You may further customize your Spot instance request: